-The Quest for the Rings was the first and arguably best adventure/RPG game produced for the Odyssey², one of the early 80s console systems (whose main competition at the time was the Atari VCS).
+The Quest for the Rings was the first and arguably best adventure/RPG game produced for the Odyssey, one of the early 80s console systems (whose main competition at the time was the Atari VCS).
 QFTR is a remarkable game in many aspects, not least because of the circumstances surrounding its release.
-This was the first entry in Magnavox’ “Master Strategy” series of games, slightly overcomplicated epics that incorporated board game elements and complex rules – and video game components which were, ultimately, simplistic at best.
-Magnavox’ answer to popular adventure titles for the Atari VCS (e.g. Haunted House), QFTR was an expensive board-game-on-computer game that boasts some of the most elaborate “extras/feelies” you’ll find in any game, including an illustrated game board, dozens of game pieces, and even a keyboard overlay which eliminated most of the keys from play, leaving only specific keys important to the game.
-One key reason for this heavy reliance on outside-the-screen elements is the hardware limitations of the Odyssey².
+This was the first entry in Magnavox’ “Master Strategy” line, slightly overcomplicated epics that incorporated board game elements and complex rules – and the video game components of which were, ultimately, simplistic at best.
+Magnavox’ answer to popular adventure titles for the Atari VCS (e.g. Haunted House), QFTR was an expensive board-game-on-computer game that boasts some of the most elaborate “extras/feelies” you’ll find in any game, including an illustrated game board, dozens of game pieces, and even a keyboard overlay that covered up most of the keys, leaving only the ones used in the game.
+One main reason for this heavy reliance on outside-the-screen elements is the hardware limitations of the Odyssey.
 Fortunately, excellent game design makes this a classic game, even if the computer’s role is limited. |

 Although the “quest” portion that is played on the board is a little tedious due to complex rules you must follow, the action-style videogame component is fun enough that you’ll ignore the shortcomings.
 The game can be played in solo mode, but of course it’s a lot more fun with friends.
-Definitely one of the most overlooked console classic that everyone should take a look, and thanks to the superb O2EM emulator, you can now play this oldie but goodie on your PC.
-Two thumbs up, way up!
+Definitely one of the most overlooked console classics that everyone should take a look into, and thanks to the superb O2EM emulator, you can now play this oldie but goodie on your PC.
+Two thumbs up, way up!Reviewed by: Underdogs